nextstrain/ncov/README.md

 ## Notes

 There were apparently spurious SNPs present in the nCoV samples in the first and last few bases of the alignment that were masked as likely sequencing artifacts.
-A SNP at 18529 in BetaCoV/Wuhan/IVDC-HB-04/2020 appears directly adjacent to long stretch of ambiguous bases and so has also been masked.
+A SNP at 18529 in BetaCoV/Wuhan/IVDC-HB-04/2020 appears directly adjacent to a long stretch of ambiguous bases and so has also been masked.

 Site numbering and genome structure uses [BetaCoV/Wuhan-Hu-1/2019](https://www.ncbi.nlm.nih.gov/nuccore/MN908947) as reference.
 The phylogeny is rooted relative to early samples from Wuhan.
 Temporal resolution assumes a nucleotide substitution rate of 3 &times; 10^-4 subs per site per year.
 There were SNPs present in the nCoV samples in the first and last few bases of the alignment that were masked as likely sequencing artifacts.
 The sample Wuhan/IPBCAMS-WH-05/2020 has been dropped from the analysis due to the appearance of clustered, spurious SNPs.